ethereum/casper/README.md

 ### Step 2: Raise the Gas Limit

+The casper contract costs alot of gas for all its tasks.
+When you deploy the contract via a normal create transaction, make sure that the block gas limit is high enough.

 ```bash
 setattr(eth_tester.backends.pyevm.main, 'GENESIS_GAS_LIMIT', 10**9) ## it costs a lot of gas to deploy the casper contract, so set a high gas limit
 ```